sourcecodeprg/ARwithRobotBasicExample/README.md

 https://sourcecodeprg.github.io/ARwithRobotBasicExample/

-If you connect with ARRobot App (now not publically avilable , sorry for inconvenience) . then you can control the robot and same time you can experience AR.
+If you open above link with ARRobot App (now not publically avilable , sorry for inconvenience) . then you can control the robot and same time you can experience AR.